-In addition to initiating the Phase 2 portion of the KOMET-001 study, we expect to initiate multiple studies of ziftomenib in combination with standards of care and in earlier lines of therapy.
-We intend to establish ziftomenib as a foundational therapy that can be combined safely with various commonly used regimens, and will prioritize those combinations that represent the largest patient benefit, unmet medical need and potential commercial value.
-The first ziftomenib combination study, which we call KOMET-007, is designed to evaluate ziftomenib in combination with venetoclax and azacitidine in patients with newly diagnosed or relapsed or refractory NPM1-mutant or KMT2A-rearranged AML, and ziftomenib in combination with cytarabine and daunorubicin, or 7+3, in patients with newly diagnosed NPM1-mutant or KMT2A-rearranged AML.
-We expect to dose the first patient in KOMET-007 in the first half of 2023.
+In addition to our monotherapy study of ziftomenib, we have initiated a series of studies to evaluate ziftomenib in combination with current standards of care in earlier lines of therapy and across multiple patient populations, including NPM1-mutant and KMT2A-rearranged AML.
+The first of these studies, which we call KOMET-007, is designed to evaluate ziftomenib in combination with venetoclax and azacitidine in patients with newly diagnosed or relapsed or refractory NPM1-mutant or KMT2A-rearranged AML, and ziftomenib in combination with cytarabine and daunorubicin, or 7+3, in patients with newly diagnosed NPM1-mutant or KMT2A-rearranged AML.
+On August 3, 2023, we announced that we are dosing patients in KOMET-007 and anticipate having preliminary data from the KOMET-007 study in the fourth quarter of 2023 or first quarter of 2024.

-The second ziftomenib combination study, which we call KOMET-008, is designed to evaluate ziftomenib in combination with gilteritinib in patients with relapsed or refractory NPM1-mutant AML, and ziftomenib in combination with fludarabine, cytarabine, granulocyte-colony stimulating factor, or G-CSF, and idarubicin, or FLAG-IDA, or low-dose cytarabine, or LDAC, in patients with relapsed or refractory NPM1-mutant AML or KMT2A-rearranged AML.
-We expect to dose the first patient in KOMET-008 in the second half of 2023.
+The second ziftomenib combination study, which we call KOMET-008, is designed to evaluate ziftomenib in combination with gilteritinib in patients with relapsed or refractory NPM1-mutant AML, and ziftomenib in combination with fludarabine, cytarabine, granulocyte-colony stimulating factor, or G-CSF, and idarubicin, or FLAG-IDA, or low-dose cytarabine, or LDAC, in patients with relapsed or refractory NPM1-mutant or KMT2A-rearranged AML.
+We expect to dose the first patients in KOMET-008 in the second half of 2023.